Weapons Leveling Rankings - A New World Tier List

 Swinging into A-tier, the Great Axe can cleave down foes while

-providing good self-healing.
+providing some great self-healing.
 Blood Lust is incredible for chasing down

 foes in PvP and PvE, while